dabutvin/chive-action/README.md

-# chive-action
+# NOTICE file generator (chvive-action)

 Create a NOTICE attribution file based on your package-lock.json as a github action!

-- uses https://www.npmjs.com/package/tiny-attribution-generator and https://clearlydefined.io to generate
+- uses https://www.npmjs.com/package/tiny-attribution-generator (chive) and https://clearlydefined.io to generate
 - optional custom NOTICE_TEMPLATE
 - optional argument for filename to use (--filename)
 - optional argument for including devDependencies (--includeDev) (excluded by default)